openstack/manila/doc/source/admin/capabilities_and_extra_specs.rst

   can be accessed via IPv6 protocol.
 If administrators do not set this capability as an extra-spec in a share type, the scheduler can place new shares of that type in pools without regard for whether IPv6 is supported.

+* **provisioning:max_share_size** can set the max size of share, the value must be integers and greater than 0.
+If administrators set this capability as an extra-spec in a share type, the size of share created with the share type can not greater than the specified value.

+* **provisioning:min_share_size** can set the min size of share, the value must be integers and greater than 0.
+If administrators set this capability as an extra-spec in a share type, the size of share created with the share type can not less than the specified value.